Vice President Kamala Harris was sworn in alongside President Joe Biden on January 20, 2021.

 Kamala Harris came from a family that valued activism and justice, and she wanted to make a difference.
 But she faced many obstacles over her life, from her parents' divorce to failing her first try at the bar exam.
 However, her passion and perseverance drove her through the legal ranks: she became district attorney for San Francisco, attorney general for California, and a senator fighting for women's rights.
 And on November 7, 2020, she became the first woman and first African-American and South Asian-American person to be elected vice president.
 The Who Was? biography series presents this Who HQ NOW book — focused on current events and trending topics — which introduces young readers to the events that shaped Harris' life and America's future.

+Did you know that Jeannette Rankin, the first woman elected to Congress, won her seat at a time when many women in America still couldn't vote?
 Beginning with the women's suffrage movement and going all the way through the results of the 2018 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole!
 This updated edition of Cooper's book, complete with lively illustrations and archival photographs, also includes a glossary, index, and chart of all the women who have served in Congress.
 It's a great way to introduce tweens and teens to women in the broader political world.

 Women may not have always been given a seat at the tables of power — so they, in the words of Shirley Chisholm, brought a folding chair!
 This inspiring volume pays tribute to women past and present who demanded their right to a voice in the political process, from suffragists like Elizabeth Cady Stanton and Ida B. Wells-Barnett, to early politicians like Victoria Woodhull, Bella Abzug, and Jeannette Rankin, to today's trailblazers like Elizabeth Warren, Kamala Harris, and Tammy Duckworth.
 Fifty capsule biographies of American women in politics give young readers a sense of the scope of women's impact on the country, from Frances Perkin's labor protections to Ruth Bader Ginsburg's key legal arguments and decisions.
 It's an exciting book that's sure to inspire a new generation of girls and women determined to change the world.